-Performance outcomes Acceptable outcomes inclusion of vegetation to screen any large unarticulated building walls; AO4.3 (e) inclusion of vegetation at appropriate locations to enhance public streets and places and to provide shading for pedestrian comfort.
-Any building plant: (a) is screened from view of the street by one or more of the following: (i) a solid screen fence, or (ii) a roof design feature; or (iii) a wall; or (iv) dense vegetation; or (b) is located within, underneath or central to the building so as to not be visible from the street.
-AO4.4 There is a densely vegetated area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries where adjoining any residential category zone.
-AO4.5 The densely vegetated area specified in AO4.4 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the lot boundary; and (b) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+Performance outcomes Acceptable outcomes unarticulated building walls; Any building plant: (e) inclusion of vegetation at appropriate locations to enhance public streets and places and to provide shading for pedestrian comfort. (a) is screened from view of the street by one or more of the following: (i) a solid screen fence, or (ii) a roof design feature; or (iii) a wall; or (iv) dense vegetation; or (b) is located within, underneath or central to the building so as to not be visible from the street.
+AO4.4 There is a densely vegetated area having a depth of at least five (5) metres from the property boundary, located along all common property boundaries where adjoining any residential category zone.
+AO4.5 The densely vegetated area specified in AO4.4 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the property boundary; and (b) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.